haacked/haacked.com/_posts/archived/2008-11-10-the-landmine-of-parsing-html-and-stripping-html-comments.aspx.markdown

 ---
 layout: post
-title: "The Landmine of Parsing HTML and Stripping HTML Comments"
+title: The Landmine of Parsing HTML and Stripping HTML Comments
 date: 2008-11-10 -0800
 comments: true
 disqus_identifier: 18551
-categories: [code, regex]
+categories:
+- code
+- regex
+redirect_from: "/archive/2008/11/09/the-landmine-of-parsing-html-and-stripping-html-comments.aspx/"
 ---

 A while ago I wrote a blog post about how painful it is to [properly